Since graduating from college, I have had

 loaded 2008 Ford Fusion SEL with leather, Sync, and moonroof.

+Area.
 Inventiv Health bought me a 2010 Chevrolet

-Equinox AWD LS SUV after I joined them in June of 2010.
+Equinox AWD LS SUV.
 It was my

 first SUV, and it was great for driving up in the Sierra Nevada